NBISweden/synteny_plots_with_jcvi/README.md

 ![single gene microsynteny two species](https://github.com/NBISweden/synteny_plots_with_jcvi/blob/main/figures/lg1.micro.two.species.png)

 #### Add-ons to plotting
-If you want to add more flourishes you can.
+If you want, you can add more flourishes to the plot.
 You can use "--glyphstyle=arrow" to add arrows for genes/features, also "--genelabels=LCAMPM00000027240" to highlight a particular feature of interest, and control the size of the font with "--genelabelsize=10".

 `python -m jcvi.graphics.synteny gtr1block campestre_heterophyllum.bed gtr1.blocks.layout --glyphstyle=arrow --genelabels=LCAMPM00000027240,LHETEM00000033639 --genelabelsize=10`